-- BakerCorp International, Inc.

 - FTI Consulting, Inc.

+- BakerCorp International, Inc. (former)

-- · Neff Corporation (former)
+- Neff Corporation (former)

 - · The Baltimore Life Companies

-- Loyola University of Maryland Board of Trustees
+- Loyola University of Maryland Board of Trustees (former)

 - Algeco/Scotsman Holding S.á r.l. (former)

 The Board believes that Mr. Holthaus' history with Williams Scotsman, dating back to 1994 when he was hired as its CEO, provides deep industry knowledge.
 This knowledge, combined with his experience as an executive and director of public and private companies, enables him to provide meaningful guidance to our Board.